contractful/frontend-v1/README.md

 [...]
 ```

 There are several other libraries involved (e.g. for the integration with the Wallet / blockchain).
-Please check: [./package.json] for all dependencies.
+Please visit (./package.json) for a complete list of all dependencies.

 😀 Have fun coding!